Beyond a Gaffe

 Gossip is Poison

 My target here is not about the organised and more profitable gossip that bombards magazines, newspapers, online news, social media and television screens but that which the regular people often engage in to the detriment of all.
-Something I make no claim to being innocent of engaging in whether actively or passively at times.
+Something I make no claim to being innocent of engaging in whether actively or passively at times myself.
 Continue reading

 Posted in Society | Tagged | Comments Off on Gossip is Poison